Sam-Sims/kractor/README.md

           Output results in FASTA format
       --summary
-          Enable a JSON summary output written to stdout -v, --verbose
+          Enable a JSON summary output written to stdout --no-header-detect
+          Disable detection and skipping of header lines in the Kraken2 report -v, --verbose
           Enable verbose output
   -h, --help